 The name of the dataset you are querying is on the left side of the top navigation bar.
-In the image above, you are currently querying the TCGA dataset.
+In the image above, you are currently querying the legacy TCGA dataset found under the "Legacy" category.

 To clear your canvas and switch to another dataset (e.g. CCLE,), simply click on the visible dataset name (e.g. TCGA).
 This opens a dialog in which you can select the alternate dataset.